OXID-eSales/oxideshop-user-documentation/releases/releases-71/oxid-eshop-710.rst

   For more information, see the VCMS documentation under `Weitere Dateiformate zum Upload in die Mediathek erlauben <https://docs.oxid-esales.com/modules/vcms/de/5.0/konfiguration.rst#weitere-dateiformate-zum-upload-in-die-mediathek-erlauben>`_.

   .. todo: #tbd: URL anpassen, sobald Übersetzung da
-  .. todo: HR: stays like this: $this->aAllowedUploadTypes = array('jpg', 'gif', 'png', 'pdf', 'mp3', 'avi', 'mpg', 'mpeg', 'doc', 'xls', 'ppt');

 * Optimize your content seamlessly: When saving, a check function detects possible syntax errors in your CSS/LESS.
-* Benefit from improved user-friendliness.
-We have further reduced parsing errors.

-  .. todo: #MF: What could be meant by parsing errors?

 **More information**